Should SVG-Edit be used in 2025?

 How much does SVG-Edit cost?

 Let's talk money.
 That's often the first question, isn't it?
 For SVG-Edit, the answer is simple and straightforward: zero.
 Yes, you read that right.
-It's a completely open-source tool, which means you can download and use it freely, without any license, subscription, or hidden costs.
+It's a completely open-source tool, which means you can download and use it freely, without any licenses, subscriptions or hidden costs.

-For a freelance designer or small studio that needs occasional SVG editing, it's a free "formula" with virtually zero investment costs, beyond the time spent learning how to use it.
-For us web agencies looking to integrate it deeply into our workflows or customize it for complex client projects, the "formula" is one of technical investment: development time and expertise.
-It's not a recurring expense, but a one-time investment for unmatched flexibility and control.
-That's the beauty of "free" in the professional world.
+For a freelance designer or small studio that needs occasional SVG editing, it's a free "package" with virtually no investment cost, beyond the time it takes to discover it.
+For us web agencies looking to integrate it deeply into our workflows or customize it for complex customer projects, the "formula" is one of technical investment: development time and expertise.
+It's not a recurring expense, but a one-off investment for unrivalled flexibility and control.
+That's the beauty of "free" in the pro world.

 What are the key features of SVG-Edit?

-What sets SVG-Edit apart is that it is purely browser-based.
+What sets SVG-Edit apart is its purely browser-based nature.
 Forget tedious installations and licenses to manage: you launch the tool directly from your browser.
-This is a huge advantage for our agency workflows, where responsiveness is key.
+This is a colossal advantage for our agency workflows, where responsiveness is king.
 No matter where the team is located, a designer can work on an SVG visual in the blink of an eye, without worrying about software configurations.
-This agility clearly simplifies everyday life.
+An agility that clearly simplifies daily life.

-Beyond the visual interface, SVG-Edit shines with its ability to allow direct editing of SVG code.
-With a single click, you can switch to the underlying XML view.
-For demanding designers and developers, this is a valuable control.
-You can fine-tune specific details, optimize the file, or correct subtleties that the graphical interface doesn't always offer.
-For truly flawless web integration and optimized rendering, this feature is indispensable to me.
+Beyond the visual interface, SVG-Edit shines in its ability to allow direct editing of SVG code.
+With one click, you can switch to the underlying XML view.
+For demanding designers and developers, this is an invaluable control.
+You can fine-tune precise details, optimize the file or correct subtleties that the graphical interface doesn't always offer.
+For truly impeccable web integration and optimized rendering, this feature is for me indispensable.

-Let's be honest, layer management is crucial when your designs start to grow.
+We're not going to lie, layer management is the lifeblood of your designs when they start to get big.
 SVG-Edit understands this perfectly and offers a robust layer system.
-You can organize your elements, lock them, make them invisible, and, most importantly, group them together to manipulate entire blocks of your illustration without risking disorganization.
+You can organize your elements, lock them, make them invisible, and above all, group them together to manipulate entire blocks of your illustration without the risk of disorganizing everything.
 This is fundamental for non-destructive design and for maintaining impeccable clarity, especially on complex projects.

-And for code purists who want absolute control, SVG-Edit includes a raw XML/SVG code editor.
-This is a feature I particularly appreciate, as it allows you to directly modify SVG attributes, paths, or nodes.
-Need to optimize the file down to the pixel or inject a specific line of code for interaction?
-This is where it happens.
-Clearly not for beginners, but essential for advanced workflows.
+And for code purists, those who want absolute control, SVG-Edit integrates a raw XML/SVG code editor.
+This is a feature I particularly appreciate, as it allows you to directly modify SVG attributes, paths or nodes.
+Need to optimize the file down to the pixel, or inject a specific line of code for an interaction?
+That's where it's at.
+Clearly not for beginners, but indispensable for advanced workflows.

-If you're looking for a tool for simple icon projects or quick adjustments, SVG-Edit is often the first choice, and it's great.
-But for complex vector illustrations, sophisticated gradients, or integrating interactive JavaScript scripts directly into your SVG, it quickly reaches its limits.
-Its layer management is basic, and real-time collaborative work is non-existent.
-This quickly slows down your professional ambitions.
+If you're looking for a tool for simple icon projects or quick adjustments, SVG-Edit is often the first reflex, that's nickel.
+But for complex vector illustrations, sophisticated gradients, or the integration of interactive JavaScript scripts directly into your SVG, it quickly reaches its limits.
+Its layer management is basic, and real-time collaborative working is non-existent.
+It quickly puts the brakes on your professional ambitions.

-For these challenges, giants such as Adobe Illustrator and Affinity Designer are the obvious choice, offering unmatched power and precision for vector design.
-Figma, on the other hand, excels at seamless collaboration.
-SVG-Edit isn't here to compete with them; rather, it positions itself as a quick and accessible solution, ideal for troubleshooting or light tasks, without a subscription.
+For these challenges, behemoths like Adobe Illustrator or Affinity Designer prevail, offering unrivalled power and precision for vector-based design.
+Figma, on the other hand, shines for fluid collaboration.
+SVG-Edit isn't here to compete with them; rather, it's positioned as a fast, accessible solution, ideal for troubleshooting or light tasks, with no subscription required.
 It has its place, believe me.

 • Free and open-source.